tardisgo/tardisgo/README.md

 node < tardis/go-fu.js
 ```

-While on the subject of JS, the closure compiler seems to work using "ADVANCED_OPTIMIZATIONS" to significantly reduce the size of the generated code.
+While on the subject of JS, the closure compiler seems to work, but not using the "ADVANCED_OPTIMIZATIONS" option.

 The in-memory filesystem used by the nacl target is implemented, it can be pre-loaded with files by using the haxe command line flag "-resource" with the name "local/file/path/a.txt@/nacl/file/path/a.txt" thus (for example in JS):
 ```